kiancchen/Vending-Machine/Sprint3Report.md

   - What I will do today: Fix bugs in transaction csv report in application.
   - Do I see any obstacles: None at the moment.
 - Zexuan Long:
-  - What did I do yesterday: Finished test for logic.
+  - What did I do yesterday: Finished the Transaction History window on main window and write tests for logic.
-  - What I will do today: Continuous to add tests.
+  - What I will do today: Fix the Transaction History window split it into two windows and continuous to add tests.
   - Do I see any obstacles: None at the moment.
 - Songyin Li:
   - What did I do yesterday: Finished fixing bug.